skyvers/skyve-dev-guide/_pages/views.md

 Similarly, the names substitution may be required where the view component declares an action - in this case, the action would be declared within the document package where the component is declared (i.e. with the path to the action class being inferred by the convention of being located in the same document package).

-If the component is then used in the view of another document, and it is necessary to map the action name to an action declared in the document package where the component is used.
+If the component is then used in the view of another document, it is necessary to map the action name to an action declared in the document package where the component is used.

 ### View tags (see Routing)